resibots/blackdrops/README.md

 ### Using the code

 Please look at the [installation guide](docs/installation.md).
 You will find detailed guidelines on how to properly install all the dependencies, compile the Black-DROPS code and run scenarios.

+### Already implemented scenarios

+Please look at the [implemented scenarios page](docs/implemented_scenarios.md).
+You will find a brief description of all the implemented scenarios and recommended parameters (e.g., number of maximum function evaluations for CMA-ES) for running them.

 ### How to create your own scenario